MicroStrategy/embedding-sdk-docs/contributing/development.md

 You can run `yarn start` to test your local changes.
 Make sure everything looks okay before creating a Pull Request.

+You can also run `yarn lint` before committing to make sure no errors exist.

 ## Committing your changes

-When you try to commit your changes, `yarn eslint`, `yarn prettify`, and `yarn markdownlint` will be run in sequence.
+When you try to commit your changes, `yarn lint:eslint`, `yarn lint:prettier`, and `yarn lint:markdownlint` will be run in sequence.
 If any error is detected, the commit will fail.
 You need to follow the error messages and suggestions of changes to fix all the errors before committing them.

-You can also run `yarn lint` before committing to make sure no errors exist.

 ## Creating Pull Request